hughjonesd/trading-genetics/AER referee reports.md

 that requires some more discussion.
 The idea that transmission parameters may differ for men and women has been around for a while (Cloninger, Rice, and Reich 1979) and it seems appropriate to acknowledge this when discussing this particular extension.

+> This is about a transmission parameter (e.g. mothers transmit more culture than fathers) but not about different attractiveness for males and females.

 The authors point out a number of limitations of models with random mating.
 My general reaction is that most of these limitations are already well-known.
 Thanks to proliferation of GWAS data, there is already overwhelming evidence that the simplest models, which rule out gene-environment